 - Barriers to care that lead to premature death: Urban blacks and Latinos with AIDS often do not live as long as people of other races and ethnicities with AIDS, due in part to societal barriers that make it difficult for them to navigate the health care system and adhere to complex drug regimens.
 These barriers include poverty, mental illness, substance abuse, domestic violence, homelessness, and the social stigma associated with HIV/AIDS.
 Traditional approaches to treatment of HIV-positive individuals often do not take these factors into consideration, resulting in a system of care that routinely fails to reach these vulnerable populations.

-- Directly observed therapy: In addition to regular visits from community health workers, directly observed therapy specialists are assigned to patients who require daily visits due to more serious health problems or greater difficulty in adhering to their antiretroviral medication schedule.
-Directly observed therapy specialists visit patients once a day to provide direct assistance with medication compliance, including intensive support to help overcome common barriers, such as depression, substance abuse, and social isolation.
+- Directly observed therapy: In addition to regular visits from community health workers, directly observed therapy specialists were assigned to patients who require daily visits due to more serious health problems or greater difficulty in adhering to their antiretroviral medication schedule.
+Directly observed therapy specialists visited patients once a day to provide direct assistance with medication compliance, including intensive support to help overcome common barriers, such as depression, substance abuse, and social isolation.

-ResultsAs of November 2012, the PACT project has served approximately 390 patients.
-Pre- and postimplementation comparisons of a sample of these show that participants have significantly reduced their HIV viral load and inpatient utilization and costs.
+ResultsAs of November 2012, the PACT project served approximately 390 patients.
+Pre- and postimplementation comparisons of a sample of these show that participants had significantly reduced their HIV viral load and inpatient utilization and costs.
 Postimplementation data suggest that most patients stay in the program, while anecdotal reports suggest high levels of clinician satisfaction with community health workers.

 Moderate: The evidence consists of pre- and postimplementation comparisons of viral loads and inpatient utilization and costs, along with postimplementation data on retention and anecdotal reports on provider satisfaction.